avaira77/pq-ietf-usecase/draft-vaira-lamps-pq-use-cases.md

 EDNOTE10: for each use case we need to add the category, but how to do it in a easy to read way?
 Maybe for the time being it would be fine to add a sentence at the end of each use case to assign a category and briefly motivate it.
 See example below from Secure firmware update use case.

 ## Industrial communication protocols (that rely on IETF RFCs)
-EDNOTE11: the title is an attempt at generalizing what BACnet is and why it should be interesting to take it into account at IETF
+EDNOTE11: the title is an attempt at generalizing what BACnet is and why it should be interesting to take it into account while discussing pqc migration approaches within the IETF.

 Several industrial communication protocols, traditionally orthogonal to IP network infrastructure, are progressively being updated to make use of standard IP network infrastructure hence rely standard security mechanisms, like for example TLS 1.3.